pnewalkar/my_vagrant/README.md

 # Introduction

-This project will set you up with a developer virtual machine using Vagrant with provisioning for the DotCom site.
+This project will set you up with a virtual machine using Vagrant.

 # Prerequisites